sky-write/sky-write.github.io/docs/_posts/2022-03-18-watson-tts-implemented.markdown

 title:  "Watson Text-To-Speech Implemented"
 date:   2022-03-18 14:01:53 +0000
 ---
+*(Updated 2022-04-11 20:27:14 +0000: New audio files added for Happy New Year, Happy Mother's Day, Ramadan Kareem and Happy Diwali)*

 Hi again!

 We are excited to announce that we have implemented IBM's Watson Text-To-Speech into SkyWrite!